zamicol/zamicol.com/pages/words.md

 # Zachisms
 ##############################
 ##############################
 A Zachism is a word or phrase used in Zach's idiolect.
 This includes, but is not limited to solecism, malapropism, shibboleth, and neologisms.

+- breathtakingly - is actually a word, but uncommon.